 Your helpful checklist for accessing and using evidence

-Is your organisation embedding evidence informed commissioning?
+Is your organisation embedding evidence informed decision-making?

 - Or are you falling into the trap of looking for evidence to validate a decision already made?
 Or looking for evidence to ‘prove’ something works?
 It might not!

 - Are you making full use of national and local support, such as public health teams and universities to provide high quality evidence reviews and appraisals?